alesmo18/VAE---PKs-Sprites-Generator/README.md

 > Be sure to change the variable of paths before use and check input shape of model

-## Building the Convlutional Autoencoder Model
+## Building the Convolutional Autoencoder Model

 I've started checking on web a base model that would fit for 64x64 imgs and I slighty modified it.
 To build the model I've used the tensorflow [API Keras Model Subclassing](https://www.tensorflow.org/guide/keras/custom_layers_and_models)